How to brew all-grain beer in the BIAC

 If the wort level in the Mash Colander rises the flow of wort from the pump should be slowed (see next step).
 If the wort level rises but does not drop, there might be a 'stuck mash' (the grain is preventing water from passing through), which might require slowing the flow of wort from the pump (see next step) and stirring to reduce compaction.
 (This blog discusses more tips on preventing a stuck mash.)

 Depending on the power of the pump, wort flow generally needs to be throttled (by partially closing a downstream valve) in order to ensure that the grain bed does not compact and that the element does not become exposed.
+This is particularly true when using the powerful commercial brewing pump.
 The flow rate will depend on the 'fluidity' of your grain bed which is primarily a factor of your crush size—a small crush produces more 'fines' that plug up the bed and slow the flow rate.
 Water should cover the element at all times.

 Mashing: 60-90 minutes

-3. Vorlauf (circulating the wort out of the bottom of the fermenter—the side racking port can be used if grain at the bottom is plugging the pump—grain can be transported manually back up—and back in the top through the Mash Colander) typically occurs at the end of the mash period to help clarify the beer.
+3. Vorlauf (circulating the wort out of the bottom of the fermenter and back in the top of the Mash Colander)—or out of the the side racking port if grain at the bottom is plugging the pump, or grain can be removed and transported manually back up before connecting the pump hose) typically occurs at the end of the mash period to help clarify the beer.
 The grain inside the Mash Colander forms a filter that captures small grain particles as wort passes down through the grain bed.
 Minimizing the amount of grain in your boil, will help your beer taste better.
+If the pump plugs with grain, after mashing in, before turning the pump on first remove the grain at the bottom of the fermenter before attaching the pump hose.
+The Hose Float over the end of the return hose inside the Mash Colander will help the end of the hose from sinking to the bottom of the fermenter.

 Vorlauf: Last 15-45 minutes of the mash

-4. When mashing is complete, the Mash Colander is lifted out by hand or with a hoist (with a hoist it is possible to raise it slowly) and the lower handles folded out to rest on the top of the fermenter.
+4. When mashing is complete, the Mash Colander is lifted out by hand or with a hoist (with a hoist it is possible to raise it slowly) using the Lifting Cables or Beam and the lower handles folded out to rest on the top of the fermenter (the larger Mash Colanders will be suspended throughout this process by the hoist).
 The wort drains from the Mash Colander and runs into the fermenter in a process called 'lautering'.
 'Sparge' water can be added to rinse the grain and increase boil volume.
 Fresh water for sparging can be added as the wort level drops, maintaining a ~1" layer of water on top of the grain bed.
 It is generally recommended that sparge water be 75°C/167°F to increase the 'fluidity' of the grain and wash out the sugar more readily, however, cooler water can be used.
 Sparge water can be measured using the Flow Meter.
 At this point the Heating Element is turned on to heat the wort up to boiling.
 (See this blog for instructions on lautering and this blog for suggestions on how to sparge with the BIAC.)

 Lautering and Heatup: 30-60 minutes